Artists’ Alley Policies

 - Please do not sit outside of Artist Alley waiting for a table to come free.
 This crowds the hall and entrance.
 Anyone caught sitting outside will be asked to move along.

 Failure to follow the rules: For the first offense, the artisan will be reminded of the rules and expected to comply quickly with them.
 For the second offense, the artisan may be removed from the room for a period of 12 hours.
 For the third offense, the artisan may be removed from the room for the convention.
 Depending on the offense and action of the artisan, the staff reserves the right to remove the artisan from the room for any period of time deemed appropriate and/or report them to the board for further actions on the first and/or second offense.

 Final Notes: Furry Weekend reserves the right to make changes to this policy as needed.
-The Artists’ Alley Director will have final say over any disputes and will have discretionary powers in the Alley.
+The Artists’ Alley Coordinator will have final say over any disputes and will have discretionary powers in the Alley.
 Accepting space in the Alley constitutes acceptance of these policies.